+With rumors about the CCSS swirling, it can be difficult to sort out fact from fiction.
+The State of State Standards—and the Common Core—in 2010.
+Smarter Balanced Assessments.
 The Smarter Balanced Assessment Consortium is developing a system of valid, reliable, and fair next-generation assessments aligned to the Common Core State Standards (CCSS) in English language arts/literacy (ELA/literacy) and mathematics for grades 3-8 and 11.
 The system—which includes both summative assessments for accountability purposes and optional interim assessments for instructional use—will use computer adaptive testing technologies to the greatest extent possible to provide meaningful feedback and actionable data that teachers and other educators can use to help students succeed.
-Smarter Balanced assessments will go beyond multiple-choice questions to include extended response and technology enhanced items, as well as performance tasks that allow students to demonstrate critical-thinking and problem-solving skills.
-Performance tasks challenge students to apply their knowledge and skills to respond to complex real-world problems.

 Smarter Balanced Assessment Consortium.
 Common Core - South Carolina Department of Education.
 Common Core State Standards The Common Core State Standards (CCSS) for English Language Arts and for Mathematics were adopted by South Carolina as its standards in English Language Arts and Mathematics in July of 2010.